 Robert graduated from UC Davis and got his law degree via night school at the University of the Pacific, McGeorge School of Law, which drastically enhanced his daily caffeine intake.
 You can follow his meticulous vetted retweets on Twitter at @norcallahan.

-Michael Bloom is currently the Director of Federal Government Affairs at Internet Association where he is responsible for advocating for IA policies before Congress and the federal government.
+Michael Bloom is currently the Senior Director of Federal Government Affairs at Internet Association where he is responsible for advocating for IA policies before Congress and the federal government.
 Prior to joining Internet Association Bloom served as a Senior Advisor to House Democratic Leader Nancy Pelosi.
 Bloom, a San Francisco native, is a graduate of The George Washington University.

 During whatever free time he has Bloom enjoys spending time with his wife and amazing toddler daughter and occasionally golfing.
 He is a fan of the San Francisco Giants and New England Patriots (there’s a reason for this) and on the weekends can be found searching for a decent taqueria in the D.C. metro area.